 Here's how to quickly get started with a new project, add project members, and fill up the project with work.

 Simply put, a Targetprocess project is a container for work.
 Some projects, such as the development of a large application, will have a long duration.
-Others will be geared towards more of a short run, such as updating a current system, or planning the activities of a future marketing event.
+Others will be geared towards more of the short run, such as updating a current system or planning the activities of a future marketing event.
 Targetprocess functions comfortably with projects of either length.
+Projects and Teams can be created directly from a newly created view.
+For it, you should proceed to the + Create button and select one of the view's type - List, Board, Roadmap or One-by-one.

 - Go to the Project/Team context selector in the top navigation bar and click on the “+ New Project” button.
 Only administrators and people with appropriate permissions can create Projects.